-To switch between applications that are open, press and hold G, and select an application.
+To switch between applications that are open, press and hold \$f_g\$, and select an application.
 If memory is low, the device may close some applications.
 The device saves any unsaved data before closing an application.
 Leaving applications running in the background increases the demand on battery power and reduces the battery life.

-- To start the camera, press ¬. - To call your voice mailbox (network service), press and hold 1. - To change the profile, press (), and select a profile. - If you have two phone lines (network service), press to switch between the two lines. - To open the last dialed numbers list, press 🕒 . - To use voice commands, press and hold \neg . - To start a connection to Services, press and hold ().
-See "Services", on page 54.
+- To start the camera, press \supset . - To call your voice mailbox (network service), press and hold 1. - To open multimedia applications, press or press and hold .
+See 'Multimedia key', p.
+14. - To change the profile, press (i), and select a profile. - If you have two phone lines (network service), press to switch between the two lines. - To open the last dialed numbers list, press 느 . - To use voice commands, press and hold \supset . - To start a connection to Services, press and hold 0 .
+See 'Services', p.
+62.

-For further shortcuts available in the standby mode, see "Active standby mode", on page 72.
+For further shortcuts available in the standby mode, see 'Active standby mode', p.
+80.